 You can identify if a WebAPI is a "Service" by the name of the interface; if it ends in "Service" like IPlayerService

 , then it supports this additional method of passing parameter data.
-Some Service methods have parameters that are more complex structures and require this alternative input format.
+Some Service methods have parameters that have more complex structures and require this alternative input format.

 The following example retrieves the 3 most recent news entries for Team Fortress 2.